Skip to main content

 Metabolic Reprogramming and Insulin Sensitivity

-The link between low testosterone and is well-established.
+The link between low testosterone and metabolic syndrome is well-established.
 Men with hypogonadism are more likely to have central obesity, insulin resistance, and dyslipidemia.
 Long-term studies have consistently shown that testosterone therapy can lead to significant improvements in body composition, with a notable reduction in visceral adipose tissue and an increase in lean muscle mass.

 This is not merely a cosmetic effect; it represents a fundamental metabolic reprogramming.
 Visceral fat is a metabolically active tissue that secretes a range of pro-inflammatory cytokines and adipokines, which contribute to insulin resistance.
 By reducing visceral fat, testosterone therapy can improve insulin sensitivity and glycemic control.